 Gluten Is In A Wide Range of Supermarket Foods

-It’s important to know gluten is a common protein found naturally in a variety of grains including wheat, rye, spelt, barley, oats, and triticale – which is a cross between wheat and rye.
+It’s important to know gluten is a common protein found naturally in a variety of grains including wheat, rye, spelt, barley, oats, and triticale, which is a cross between wheat and rye.

 You will also find gluten in a range of processed foods such as bread, pasta, breakfast cereals, desserts, biscuits, and microwave meals.